grafana/loki/docs/sources/installation/helm/configure-storage/index.md

 **To grant access to S3 via an IAM role without providing credentials:**

-1. {rovision an IAM role, policy and S3 bucket as described in [Storage](../../../storage/#aws-deployment-s3-single-store).
+1. Provision an IAM role, policy and S3 bucket as described in [Storage](../../../storage/#aws-deployment-s3-single-store).
    - If the Terraform module was used note the annotation emitted by `terraform output -raw annotation`.

 2. Add the IAM role annotation to the service account in `values.yaml`: